kylemcdonald/ofxFaceTracker/readme.md

 FaceTracker is open source for non-commercial use, and is available [from Jason directly](http://web.mac.com/jsaragih/FaceTracker/FaceTracker.html).
 One you have Jason's source, you'll need to drop it in `libs/` (e.g., `libs/Tracker/Tracker.h`).
 You'll also need to drop the model data in `bin/data/model/`.
 If you see the error `Assertion failed: s.is_open()`, that means you forgot to drop the model files in the right folder.

 If you would like to prototype an idea involving face tracking, I encourage you to download [FaceOSC](https://github.com/kylemcdonald/ofxFaceTracker/downloads).
+Dan Wilcox has some great [FaceOSC templates](https://github.com/danomatika/FaceOSC-Templates) that will help you get started in environments like Max, pd, Processing, and openFrameworks.

 If you're interested in using ofxFaceTracker for face substitution, check out the [FaceSubstitution](https://github.com/arturoc/FaceSubstitution) repository.